|Nutritional Guidelines (per serving)|

 - 1/4 cup of fish sauce or liquid from the brined sauce

 Place end of cucumber on cutting board and cut in half down length, without cutting through to the end.

 Rotate the cucumber and make another cut without going through the end, so that the second cut is perpendicular to the first.

 Fill a large bowl with water and dissolve the ¼ cup salt into it.

-Fully submerge cucumbers in salt bath for 30 minutes.
+Fully submerge cucumbers in the salt bath for 30 minutes.

 While cucumbers are marinating, mix all other ingredients together in a bowl to make the stuffing.

-After 30 minutes, remove cucumbers from salt bath but do not rinse.
+After 30 minutes, remove cucumbers from the salt bath but do not rinse.